-When that six year statute actually commences or terminates is often an argument to be made in court, depending on the facts and circumstances of the particular situation (namely, when was the fraud first alleged or detected).
+When the six-year statute actually commences or terminates is often an argument to be made in court, depending on the facts and circumstances of the particular situation (namely, when was the fraud first alleged or detected).

 **It is important to remember that even though Fraud and Evasion are used interchangeably, Evasion is criminal, while Fraud can be civil or criminal.
 The forever statute refers to civil tax fraud and not criminal tax evasion.

-Civil Tax Fraud – How Long Can the IRS After You?
+Civil Tax Fraud – How Long Can the IRS Go After You?

 In some instances of civil tax fraud, the IRS may go back as many years as they would like to enforce the laws against you.

-Unlike other IRS Statutes of Limitations which typically expire after three years (example: failure to file and informational return) or possibly six years (example: willful failure to pay tax) there is no statute of limitations for Tax Fraud.
-As with all tax matters, there are exceptions, exclusions and limitations to be cognizant of.
+Unlike other IRS Statutes of Limitations which typically expire after three years (example: failure to file an informational return) or possibly six years (example: willful failure to pay tax), there is no statute of limitations for Civil Tax Fraud.
+As with all tax matters, there are exceptions, exclusions, and limitations to be aware of.

-I thought the IRS has 10 Years to Audit After Me?
+I Thought the IRS has 10 Years to Audit Me?